 The Honors Student Association (HSA) provides networking experiences for students from various academic disciplines throughout WSU.
 The organization also serves to provide Honors students with the opportunity to become involved in diverse social, academic, and service activities.
 The Honors Student Association has eight executive board members; the positions include: president, vice president, secretary, treasurer, two public relations officers, and two webmasters.
 Elections for executive board positions are held annually at the end of winter semester.

-The faculty advisor for HSA is Rachel Pawlowski, the special initiatives coordinator for the Honors College.
+The faculty advisor for HSA is Dr. Beth Fowler, Senior Lecturer for the Honors College.

 The Honors College, in partnership with the Office for Study Abroad, provides a number of opportunities for study and travel.
 The college encourages these learning experiences as ways for students to acquire broader perspectives and more deeply felt education than is often possible in the classroom.
-Study/travel options may be linked to the Junior/Senior seminar (HON 4260) and may meet the Foreign Competency (FC) University requirement.
-Some programs include service assignments and fulfill the Honors College service-learning (HON 3000) requirement.
+Study/travel options may be linked to the Junior/Senior seminar (HON 4260) and may meet the Global Learning (GL) University requirement.
+Some programs include service assignments and fulfill the Honors College field learning (HON 3000) requirement.
 Past study trip destinations have included Belize, France, South Africa, Ghana and China.